Aiven-Open/transforms-for-apache-kafka-connect/README.md

 Only, `string`, `numeric` and `boolean` types are considered for matching purposes, other types are ignored.

-### `ExtractTopicFromValueSchema`
+### `ExtractTopicFromSchemaName`

-This transformation checks the record value schema name and if it exists uses it as the topic name.
+This transformation checks the  schema name and if it exists uses it as the topic name.

-- `io.aiven.kafka.connect.transforms.ExtractTopicFromValueSchema$Name` - works on value schema name.
+- `io.aiven.kafka.connect.transforms.ExtractTopicFromSchemaName$Value` - works on value schema name.

+Currently this transformation only has implementation for record value schema name.
+Key schema name is not implemented.

-By default (if SchemaNameToTopicMap or the RegExSchemaNameToTopicMap is not set) transformation uses the content of the schema.name field of the record value.
+By default (if schema.name.topic-map or the chema.name.regex is not set) transformation uses the content of the schema.name field.

 The transformation defines the following optional configurations which can be used to tamper the schema.name: